By Loren O'Brien-Egesborg | October 23 2019

 If you find yourself nodding your head to some of these concerns, read on to find out why letting them go could be one of the best business decisions you’ve ever made.

 DIY CRMs are known for having steep initial costs because they require a lot of care and attention, never mind the development time that follows.
 Depending on the size of your business, it can take months or even years of testing and implementation to design a solution that works for your needs and functionality.
-(Related read: how to roll out a CRM across your business — and make sure sales is on board with it.)

 If you’re already years down that track and you think it would be a wasted investment to change CRMs because of how much you’ve already devoted to your custom platform, then you need to consider whether it’s truly giving you any value in return.